Erdogan says Turkey will increase military support to Libya if necessary

 Turkey has also said it could deploy troops to Libya if the GNA makes such a request.
 The GNA has been fighting a months-long offensive by Khalifa Haftar’s forces based in the east of the country.
 Haftar’s forces have received support from Russia, Egypt, Jordan and the United Arab Emirates.

+Speaking in the northern province of Kocaeli, Erdogan said Turkey had recently provided “very serious” support to the GNA, adding Libya was a country Turkey would support “with its life”.

+“They are supporting an illegal warlord, who is the pawn of certain nations, instead of the U.N.-recognised government,” Erdogan said, in an apparent reference to Haftar and the countries which support him.

-“If necessary, we will increase the military aspect of our support to Libya, and evaluate all our options, from the ground, air and sea,” Erdogan said at an event in the northern province of Kocaeli.
+“If necessary, we will increase the military aspect of our support to Libya, and evaluate all our options, from the ground, air and sea,” he said.

 Speaking before Erdogan, Defence Minister Hulusi Akar said Turkey will stand by Libya’s government until peace, stability and security are established in the country.

-Last month, Turkey and the GNA signed an agreement to boost military cooperation and a separate deal on maritime boundaries, which has enraged Greece.
+Last month, Turkey and the GNA signed an accord to boost military cooperation and a separate deal on maritime boundaries, which has enraged Greece.
 Ankara and Athens have been at odds over hydrocarbon resources off the coast of the divided island of Cyprus.

 While Greece has said the accord violates international law, Turkey has rejected those accusations, saying it aims to protect its rights in the eastern Mediterranean.
 On Sunday, Erdogan said Turkey will “absolutely” not turn back from its agreements with Libya.